wballard/superwatcher/README.md

 before running your main program.
 Ideally, this script is in a git repository as well, so it is autoupdated.

-## Restart Triggers ##

-Restarts are trigged by files changing as a result of an Auto Update.
-If any of these files change, the `Main` script is stopped then restarted to pick up the environment.
+When the environment is changed, your server is automatically restarted, this lets the new environment variables be sourced before forking off a new server.

 # Enough Already! #

-Ok, here is how you use the thing, using `superforker`.
+Ok, here is how you use the thing, using `superforker`:

 ```
 npm install -g git://github.com/wballard/superwatcher.git